GiovanniRicetto/fullscreen-borderless/readme.md

 - I didn't tested on Steam, Epic, GoG Games; Can run but I don't know (ツ)_/¯
 - DON'T USE FOR ONLINE GAMING.
 Some voices on my head say it's fine but others "That wizardry can ban".
 Just for off-line games OKAY????

+# How to run?

+- Download all repository
+- Put on game root
+- Edit .bat (have instructions inside)
+- For some peacock beautify
+- - Send .bat to desktop as shortcut and change icon to look like game executable